AI Search Visibility Metrics: The Numbers That Actually Matter

 Rankings, traffic, click-through rate.
 For twenty years those three numbers told you whether SEO was working.
 They still matter for traditional organic search, and they probably will for a while.
 But when someone asks ChatGPT which CRM to use for a 15-person sales team and the response mentions your competitor three times and you zero times, none of those metrics captured what just happened.
 No impression was logged.
 No click was lost.
 No ranking moved.
 The prospect just crossed you off a list you never knew you were on.

-The first thing I had to unlearn when working on this problem was that “we’re not getting traffic from AI” means “AI search doesn’t matter for us.”
+The first thing I had to unlearn when working on this problem was that “we are not getting traffic from AI” means “AI search does not matter for us.”
 It often means the opposite.
 The traffic is invisible because the journey starts in ChatGPT, the user searches your brand name on Google afterward, and Google gets the attribution.
 Or the user types your URL directly and analytics calls it “direct.”
 The AI platform gets no credit in either scenario, and the marketing team concludes AI search is irrelevant because the numbers say so.
 The numbers are lying by omission.

 The Four Metrics That Actually Tell You Something